 After a short shuttle trip, we were excited to arrive.
 At Delphinus Riviera Maya we discovered a natural space surrounded by lush jungle.
 They offer a range of programs, so you can tailor your experience.
 We decided that we wanted to have a private group experience which was definitely worth the upgrade.

-After the video we were led down to the water.
+Next, we were led down to the water and we FINALLY got to swim with dolphins!
 The dolphin habitat is a large lagoon that is broken up into smaller spaces for each of the small groups which is led by a dolphin guide.
-Our guide shared some more details on Dolphins and then we were introduced to April, who is the oldest Dolphin at Delphinus.
+Our guide shared some more details on dolphins and then we were introduced to April, who is the oldest Dolphin at Delphinus.
 She is actually a grandma and at 32 years old, she has already exceeded the life expectancy for dolphins in captivity by 12 years!
-She still had energy and attitude, and when she wasn’t showing us tricks like waving, singing and splashing, she was talking (or maybe flirting) with the male dolphin that was in the next area!
+She still had energy and attitude, and when she wasn’t showing us tricks like waving, singing, and splashing, she was talking (or maybe flirting) with the male dolphin that was in the next area!

 The highlight of the experience for me was the dolphin foot push where two dolphins push your feet, propelling you through the water at such speed that you will actually rise out of the water and feel like you are flying.
 It was a really fun option, so make sure that you choose a package that includes the foot push.

-After our personal interaction with April and friends, which lasted for about an hour, we were able to spend time in snorkel gear interacting with several dolphins in another pool.
-This was a fun way to see them from the underwater perspective.
+After our personal interaction with April and friends, which lasted for about an hour, we were able to spend time in snorkel gear and swim with dolphins in another pool.
+This was a fun way to see them from an underwater perspective.
 After our adventure we were able to purchase photos and a video of our experience, so we’re able to share the experience with you.
-Enjoy!

 See another one of our favorite Mexico adventures here including zip-lining over the jungle!